Hydrogen peroxide: Function

+The bombardier beetle combines hydroquinone and hydrogen peroxide, leading to a violent exothermic chemical reaction to produce boiling, foul-smelling liquid that partially becomes a gas (flash evaporation) and is expelled through an outlet valve with a loud popping sound.

+As a proposed signaling molecule, hydrogen peroxide may regulate a wide variety of biological processes.
+At least one study has tried to link hydrogen peroxide production to cancer.

 Uses

 Bleaching

 About 60% of the world's production of hydrogen peroxide is used for pulp- and paper-bleaching.
 The second major industrial application is the manufacture of sodium percarbonate and sodium perborate, which are used as mild bleaches in laundry detergents.
+A representative conversion is:

 Sodium percarbonate, which is an adduct of sodium carbonate and hydrogen peroxide, is the active ingredient in such laundry products as OxiClean and Tide laundry detergent.
-When dissolved in water, it releases hydrogen peroxide and sodium carbonate, By themselves these bleaching agents are only effective at wash temperatures of 60 C or above and so, often are used in conjunction with bleach activators, which facilitate cleaning at lower temperatures.
+When dissolved in water, it releases hydrogen peroxide and sodium carbonate.
+By themselves these bleaching agents are only effective at wash temperatures of 60 C or above and so, often are used in conjunction with bleach activators, which facilitate cleaning at lower temperatures.

-It has also been used as a flour bleaching agent and a tooth whitening agent.
+Hydrogen peroxide has also been used as a flour bleaching agent and a tooth and bone whitening agent.

-Production of organic compounds
+Production of organic peroxy compounds

 It is used in the production of various organic peroxides with dibenzoyl peroxide being a high volume example.
 Peroxy acids, such as peracetic acid and meta-chloroperoxybenzoic acid also are produced using hydrogen peroxide.
 Hydrogen peroxide has been used for creating organic peroxide-based explosives, such as acetone peroxide.
 It is used as an initiator in polymerizations.
+Hydrogen peroxide reacts with certain di-esters, such as phenyl oxalate ester (cyalume), to produce chemiluminescence; this application is most commonly encountered in the form of glow sticks.

+Production of inorganic peroxides

+The reaction with borax leads to sodium perborate, a bleach used in laundry detergents: